 Lâle’s pilot script Blue Mountain won Best Sci-Fi Screenplay in Los Angeles Film Awards, 2018, and Best Short Screenplay in Red Carpet Film Awards NYC, 2018.
 The script was also in the official selection of Rome Prisma Awards, 2018, and the semi-finals of the Los Angeles Cinefest, 2019.

-Lâle’s first short film script The Palace That I Live In was produced in 2013 and had its world premiere at the Palm Springs International Short Fest 2014.
-The film also screened at the NYC Independent Film Festival 2015, Edinburgh Short Film Festival in 2015, & Tasmania Breath of Fresh Air Film Festival, 2016.
+Lâle’s first short film script The Palace That I Live In was produced in 2013, and had its world premiere at Palm Springs International ShortFest, 2014.
+The film also screened in the NYC Independent Film Festival, 2015, Edinburgh Short Film Festival, 2015, and Tasmania Breath Of Fresh Air Film Festival, 2016.
 The film was directed by Aimèe-Lee X. Curran and featured Hunter Page Lochard (Cleverman), herself, and her real life mother Diana Jeffrey.

-Lâle is also a graduate of the Actors College of Theatre and Television class of 2008 and NIDA part-time acting ensemble program 2012.
-Lâle played a recurring role in Matilda Brown’s series Lessons From The Grave, which screened on ABC in 2013 and 2014, and Foxtel’s Let’s Talk About featuring Matilda and Bryan Brown, Rick Davies, Sam Neill, and Andrea Demetriades in 2016 and 2017.
+Lâle is also a graduate of the Actors College of Theatre and Television class of 2008, and NIDA part-time acting ensemble program, 2012.
+Lâle played a recurring role in Matilda Brown’s series Lessons From The Grave, which screened on ABC in 2013 and 2014, and Foxtel’s Let’s Talk About featuring Matilda and Bryan Brown, Rick Davies, Sam Neill in 2016 and 2017.
 Lâle also designed the costumes for both series and styled for numerous commercials and music videos.
 Lâle designed the costumes for 38 stories of Deadly Women season 9 and 10 for Beyond Productions.